hashicorp/terraform/README.md

 The key features of Terraform are:

 - **Infrastructure as Code**: Infrastructure is described using a high-level configuration syntax.
 This allows a blueprint of your datacenter to be versioned and treated as you would any other code.
-Additionally, infrastructure can be shared and re-used.
+Additionally, infrastructure can be shared and reused.

 - **Execution Plans**: Terraform has a "planning" step where it generates an execution plan.
 The execution plan shows what Terraform will do when you call apply.
 This lets you avoid any surprises when Terraform manipulates infrastructure.